Lou Marson: Philadelphia Phillies (second stint)

 On December 18, 2013, Marson signed a minor league contract with the Philadelphia Phillies.
 He was released on March 14, 2014.

 Cincinnati Reds

 On May 8, 2014, Marson signed a minor league contract with the Cincinnati Reds.
+He played in seven games for the Double-A Pensacola Blue Wahoos, going 5-for-23 (.217) with two RBI and one stolen base.
+Marson became a free agent following the season.

-He became a free agent following the season.
-He re-signed a minor league deal with the Reds on January 30, 2015.
-He was released on June 22.
+Marson re-signed with Cincinnati on a minor league contract on January 30, 2015.
+He played in six games for Pensacola, going 5-for-19 (.263) with two RBI.
+Marson was released by the Reds organization on June 22.

 Los Angeles Angels

 On February 8, 2016, Marson signed a minor league contract with the Los Angeles Angels.
 He became a free agent following the season.

 Coaching career

 Marson served as hitting coach of the Salt Lake Bees, the Los Angeles Angels' Triple-A affiliate, in 2017.
 The next year, he managed the Mobile BayBears, their Double-A affiliate.
 In 2019, the Angels named Marson the manager of Salt Lake.